VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 have joined countless other organizations and businesses in building component libraries.
 They're the subject of blog posts, podcasts, and YouTube tutorials.
 All that's left is a [Ken Burns documentary](https://kenburns.com/the-films/) on the subject.

-In fact, I am a software architect and senior engineer, and I currently lead the development of our own React component library that will be the basis for all the UIs for a prominent US government agency.
-I want to share with you my lessons learned in project management, communications, accessibility, engineering, and testing to build something that will impact the lives of millions and the ups and downs of it all.
+In fact, I am a software architect and senior engineer, and I currently lead the development of a React component library that will be the basis for the UIs for a prominent US government agency.
+I want to share with you my lessons learned in project management, communications, accessibility, engineering, and testing to build something that will impact the lives of millions.
+And the ups and downs of it all.

 So what's the big deal with component libraries?